CODE OF CANON LAW

 PART ONE: THE OLD CATHOLIC

 Canon 001: The Old Catholic Confederation is a union of Old-Catholic Christians constituting the Old Catholic Church in the United States who understand the theology, ecclesiology, spirituality and canon law as embraced by the ancient Catholic Church.
 As such, the Old Catholic Confederation is an autonomous ecclesial jurisdiction of the One, Holy, Catholic and Apostolic Church founded by the Divine authority of our Lord and Savior, Jesus Christ, through Apostolic Succession.
 Thus, the Old Catholic Confederation is hierarchical in nature, governed by a bishop.
 As such, the Old Catholic Confederation is a union of Churches, Dioceses, Religious Orders, Clergy and Laity within the territory of the United States.

 Canon 002: The Old Catholic Confederation affirms the ancient Niceno-Constantinopolitan creed of the Christian Church, as formulated by the ancient Ecumenical Councils of the Church.
 As such, the Old Catholic Confederation further affirms the ancient, Catholic, Nicene, Episcopal and liturgical character and religious identity of the Old Catholic Church in the United States.

 §1.
-If a priest is Elected to the Office of Primate, his election will result ipso facto in his Elevation to Episcopal rank and dignity proper to the prelatial aspect of such ecclesiastical leadership necessary for governance.
-He shall be known as Primate-Elect until he is consecrated to the holy Episcopate and the office is properly turned over to him by his retiring predecessor; or in the event of the death of the former Primate, by the Dean of the College of Consultors.
+If a priest is Elected to the Office of Prelate, his election will result ipso facto in his elevation to Episcopal rank and dignity proper to the prelatial aspect of such ecclesiastical leadership necessary for governance.
+He shall be known as Prelate-Elect until he is consecrated to the holy Episcopate and the office is properly turned over to him by his retiring predecessor; or in the event of the death of the former Prelate, by the Dean of the College of Consultors.

 II.
 THE OFFICE OF THE PRELATE OF THE OLD CATHOLIC CONFEDERATION

 §2.
-If and when the Primate wishes to retire from his Office, he shall inform the College of Consultors, the Curia and the Lay faithful.
+If and when the Prelate wishes to retire from his Office, he shall inform the College of Consultors, the Curia and the Lay faithful.

-Canon 012: The Old Catholic Confederation shall have a Chancellor, Vice-Chancellor, Secretary, Treasurer, and other such officers, such as Vicar General, Vicar for Clergy, Vicar for Vocations, etc., constituting the Curia and Chancery, when deemed necessary for the administration of the Confederation.
+Canon 012: The Old Catholic Confederation shall have a Chancellor, Vice-Chancellor, Secretary, Treasurer, and other such officers, such as Vicar General, Vicar for Clergy, Vicar for Vocations, etc., constituting the Curia and Chancery, when deemed necessary by the Prelate for the administration of the Confederation.